 - 10-Year Warranty against manufacturing defects

 Alnico Rod Style:

-The Alnico Rod style features a large and thick-sounding midrange, with a top-end sparkle.
+The Alnico Rod style features a broad and thick-sounding midrange, with a top-end sparkle.
 This model is our Hum Cancelling P90 with Alnico Rods, in a DynaSonic housing.
 The USA-Made Alnico 5 Magnets give this pickup a dynamic, breathable top-end clarity not found in screw pole pieces.

 Clean and articulate when playing without distortion.
 You’ll find that the nuances of your playing will come out as this pickup “breathes” more than it’s compressed P90 counterpart.
 With distortion, you’ll find a smooth, late breakup with a familiar Fender Strat-type tone.
-This Midrange of this pickup is pronounced as well.
+You’ll notice the pronounced Midrange of this pickup as well.
 You’ll find that the Alnico Rod version will still sound fat and beefy!

 Expect a thick, darker, round bottom-end, and a rounder, less aggressive top-end, with a clear, fat midrange in-between.
 The Hum-Cancelling P-90 style still has that undeniable thick Single-Coil tone that you love, only with no hum at all.
-Single notes have a punchy, thick sonic footprint and have great sustain.
-Chords break up nicely with a slight compression and great note separation.
-The Output is almost identical to our Stock P-90’s, and they sound extremely similar – just a little thicker in the midrange.
-Expect a harder and stiffer treble, not like the Alnico Rod Version which allows you to have more dynamics in your treble.
+Single notes have a punchy, solid sonic footprint and have great sustain.
+Chords break up nicely with slight compression and excellent note separation.
+The Output is almost identical to our Stock P-90’s, and they sound incredibly similar – just a little thicker in the midrange.
+Expect a denser and stiffer treble, not like the Alnico Rod Version which allows you to have more dynamics in your treble.